amirdamirov/azure_terraform/readme.md

 ### Before creating git repo add some files to the .gitignore files.
 Check .gitignore files to see which files.

-1) Git init, craete .gitignore file
+1) Git init, create .gitignore file
 2) Create RG, run terraform init.
-3) Create SA store your state in remote location
+3) Create Storage Account to store your state in remote location

 ### Information